 - One study evaluated the effects of a four-month oral treatment with tablets of Maca root on the production and quality of sperm in nine men.

-- The men received 1,500 and 3,000 mg of Maca extract per day for four months, and a seminal analysis was performed at the end of the study.
+- The men took 1,500 and 3,000 mg of Maca extract per day for four months.
+And a seminal analysis was performed at the end of the study.